aragonzkresearch/blog/README.md

 - Use `blogo -d` to locally serve the generated blog site
    - This will re-generate the html files each time that a input file is modified, and will serve the html generated site at `http://127.0.0.1:8080`.

+Generated files ready to be served are outputed into `docs` directory.

 Deployment:
-- Just serve the files from `public` directory in a http server.
+- Just serve the files from `docs` directory in a http server.